Schwarzschild black hole surrounded by quintessence: Null geodesics: Geodesics of the black hole

 \section{Geodesics of the black hole}

 We will derive the geodesic equations for neutral particles around the quintessence black hole.
-We will follow the same approach given in the well known book by Chandrasekhar\cite{chandra}.
-The equations governing the geodesics in the space-time given in section(2) can be derived from the Lagrangian equation,

-Here, $\tau$ is an affine parameter along the geodesics.
-Since the black hole have two Killing vectors $\partial_t$ and $\partial_{\phi}$, there are two constants of motion which can be labeled as $E$ and $L$.
-They are given by,
+For a static spherically symmetric black hole studied in this paper, the Lagrangian ${\cal{L}}_g$ i given by,